robustUTEP/arch1-tokenizer/README.md

 Lab Project 1: Building a Tokenizer
 ===================================
 A related demo program is in directory "sortArgDemo".
-All encouraged to thorougly understand it before attempting this project.
+You are encouraged to thoroughly understand it before attempting this project.

 All work should be your own work.
 Please see the course website and syllabus for full details on the course's policy on academic honesty.

 Prototype source code for this project is in a directory named `src`.
-You should add and modify source code within that directory, and those changes should be pushed to your private Github repository prior to the deadline.:
+You should add and modify source code within that directory, and those changes should be pushed to your private Github repository prior to the deadline.
+Your project should contain:
 - All .c and .h source files
 - A Makefile whose default production builds the project, and whose `clean` production eliminates any files created when the project is